-Chainsaws are a great addition to a homeowner's tool arsenal, but they need to be treated with respect and intelligence.
+Chainsaws are a great addition to a homeowner's tool arsenal, but they need to be treated with respect.
 It takes years and years to become proficient enough to tackle cutting down large trees, but there are enough books, videos, and tutorials available to bring small tree-cutting jobs within reach of those wanting to clear a spot for a backyard dirt bike track.
 The key to success is taking the time to learn how to use the chainsaw safely, and then abiding by all the safety procedures.

-Safety gear: Get some basic safety equipment.
+Get some basic safety equipment.
 Really.
-You don't need to go crazy, but at the very (very) least get safety goggles, sturdy over-the-ankle boots, and if your're cutting down anything more than large saplings, consider a hardhat.
+You don't need to go crazy, but at the very least get safety goggles, sturdy over-the-ankle boots, and if you're cutting down anything more than large saplings, consider a hardhat.
 Goggles have a tendency to fog depending on the weather and how much you sweat, so buy a pair of safety glasses in addition to the goggles to see which works better.
 Don't bypass the safety glasses.
 Trees are amazing living entities and their bark will grow over a foreign obstruction, so there may be a piece of metal from an old rusty sign, or maybe a step from an old hunting stand hidden beneath the bark.
 Hitting a metal obstruction with a chainsaw can cause considerable damage to your eyes.
 Another ocular concern is the wood chips themselves.
 The wood chips (even if they're softwood) can be surprisingly sharp and might be coated with bar oil.
 If you think safety glasses are too expensive, consider the cost of new eyes.
 Oh wait - you can't buy new eyes.

 Chainsaw safety tips in a nutshell: